sarkarsworld/Spring-Security-Example/README.md

 # Spring-Security-Example
 Spring Security with Spring Boot example

-Spring Security with Basic Security and In-Memory Authentication and hard-coded users and NoOpPasswordEncoder.
+Spring Security with
+# Basic Security and
+# In-Memory Authentication and
+# hard-coded users for login and
+# NoOpPasswordEncoder.